The Washington Post: Overview

 The Washington Post is regarded as one of the leading daily American newspapers along with The New York Times, the Los Angeles Times, and The Wall Street Journal.
 The Post has distinguished itself through its political reporting on the workings of the White House, Congress, and other aspects of the U.S. government.
 It is considered a newspaper of record in the U.S.

 The Washington Post does not print an edition for distribution away from the East Coast.
 In 2009, the newspaper ceased publication of its National Weekly Edition due to shrinking circulation.
-The majority of its newsprint readership is in Washington D.C. and its suburbs in Maryland and Northern Virginia.
+The majority of its newsprint readership is in Washington, D.C., and its suburbs in Maryland and Northern Virginia.

-The newspaper is one of a few U.S. newspapers with foreign bureaus, which are located in Baghdad, Beijing, Beirut, Berlin, Brussels, Cairo, Dakar, Hong Kong, Islamabad, Istanbul, Jerusalem, London, Mexico City, Moscow, Nairobi, New Delhi, Rio de Janeiro, Rome, Tokyo and Toronto.
-In November 2009, it announced the closure of its U.S. regional bureaus in Chicago, Los Angeles and New York, as part of an increased focus on Washington political stories and local news.
+The newspaper's 21 foreign bureaus are in Baghdad, Beijing, Beirut, Berlin, Brussels, Cairo, Dakar, Hong Kong, Islamabad, Istanbul, Jerusalem, London, Mexico City, Moscow, Nairobi, New Delhi, Rio de Janeiro, Rome, Seoul, Tokyo, and Toronto.
+In November 2009, the newspaper announced the closure of three U.S. regional bureaus in Chicago, Los Angeles and New York City, as part of an increased focus on Washington, D.C.–based political stories and local news.
 The newspaper has local bureaus in Maryland (Annapolis, Montgomery County, Prince George's County, and Southern Maryland) and Virginia (Alexandria, Fairfax, Loudoun County, Richmond, and Prince William County).

-The Post's average printed weekday circulation is 159,040, making it the fourth largest newspaper in the country by circulation.
+As of March 2023, the Post's average printed weekday circulation is 139,232, making it the third largest newspaper in the country by circulation.

 For many decades, the Post had its main office at 1150 15th Street NW.
 This real estate remained with Graham Holdings when the newspaper was sold to Jeff Bezos' Nash Holdings in 2013.
-Graham Holdings sold 1150 15th Street (along with 1515 L Street, 1523 L Street, and land beneath 1100 15th Street) for $159 million in November 2013.
+Graham Holdings sold 1150 15th Street, along with 1515 L Street, 1523 L Street, and land beneath 1100 15th Street, for $159 million in November 2013.
 The Post continued to lease space at 1150 L Street NW.
 In May 2014, The Post leased the west tower of One Franklin Square, a high-rise building at 1301 K Street NW in Washington, D.C.